 Set-proxy support must be enabled in the cache properties file before components can take advantage of it.
-EAServer Manager does not automatically create an individual cache properties file when you create a cache, so you must create this file manually.
-Name the file cachename.props and put it in the EAServerRepositoryConnCache directory.
+In EAServer 5.x, EAServer Manager does not automatically create an individual cache properties file when you create a cache, so you must create this file manually.
+Name the file cachename.props and put it in the EAServer\Repository\ConnCache directory.
 Once you have created the cache properties file, add the following line:

+'''

 com.sybase.jaguar.conncache.ssa=true

+'''

 For this setting to take effect, you must refresh EAServer.
-For more information on managing connection caches, see the EAServer System Administration Guide.